 Best Speedo Swim Goggles – Futura Ice Plus Review: A review of my favorite Speedo swim goggles, the Futura Ice Plus.
-Discusses design, lenses, nose bridge, gaskets, strap, colors and what I like and dislike about these goggles.
+Discusses design, eyecups, nose bridge, gaskets, strap, colors and what I like and dislike about these goggles.

-Speedo Vanquisher Swim Goggle: Version 2.0 Plus Review: The Speedo Vanquisher Swim Goggle is one of the most recommended pair of swimming goggles on the Internet.
-So I wanted to know if it lives up to its reputation and got myself a pair and tested it for a few weeks.
-Let’s find out how it went…
+Speedo Vanquisher Swim Goggle: Version 2.0 Plus Review: The Speedo Vanquisher Swim Goggle is one of the most recommended pairs of swimming goggles on the Internet.

 Nose Clips / Nose Plugs

-Swimming Nose Clips – Advantages and Shortcomings: Nose clips are those little pieces of bent wire padded with rubber that you can stick on your nose.
+Swimming Nose Clips: Strengths and Weaknesses: Nose clips are those little pieces of bent wire padded with rubber that you can stick on your nose.
 They squeeze the nose so that the nostrils are kept shut and water is kept out.

 How To Wear Swimming Nose Plugs: Swimming nose plugs (nose clips) are small devices designed to be worn on the nose and that keep the water out.

 How Music got me to Stay in the Pool (with a waterproof Audioflood iPod): Our reader Barney describes how a waterproof iPod made by Audioflood keeps him motivated during his swims.

-Using Water Noodles To Learn How To Swim: Water noodles or swim noodles are long supple cylinders made of foam that can be used as flotation devices.
+Using Swimming Noodles To Learn How To Swim: Swimming noodles are long supple cylinders made of foam that can be used as flotation devices.

 When and How to Use Swim Paddles: You’ve certainly seen swim paddles at the pool before, as many seasoned swimmers use them.
-And now that you’ve been swimming for a while you wonder if you should get a pair too?
+And now that you’ve been swimming for a while, you wonder if you should get a pair too?